 Paint for walls is usually called emulsion.
 It has a water base so you can dilute it with water if it is too thick.
 This also means you can wash everything at the end of the job in water.

 Paint for woodwork is different, it’s tougher… if you think about it, the woodwork has to take quite a few knocks.

-All or nearly all paints in the DIY isle will come with a choice of finishes.
-This is talking about the scale of shine on the finished paintwork, depending on how shiny you want the finish you will choose between: flat matt, eggshell, satin or gloss.
+All or nearly all paints in the DIY aisle will come with a choice of finishes.
+This is talking about the scale of shine on the finished paintwork, depending on how shiny you want the finish you will choose between flat matt, eggshell, satin or gloss.

 Make sure when you’ve chosen the right colour and size of tin that you also make sure to pick up the tin with the sheen that you want.
 It’s so easy to pick up the wrong one and only realise when it’s dried on the wall that you have actually got shiny walls and not the on-trend flat matt walls you were after.